LucasFonts/vfbLib/DESCRIPTION.md

 ### vfbcu2qu

 Convert a VFB file to quadratic using the `cu2qu` library.
-Single master only.

 ```bash
 $ vfbcu2qu MyFile.vfb